-From student art to science projects, from vendors to webinars and town exhibits, this event and website connects what our students learn in the classroom to a healthier, cleaner and more beautiful community for all of us.
+From student art to science projects, from vendors to webinars and town exhibits, this Cooler Communities event and this website showcase what our students learn in the classroom and highlight many of the actions we can take, to achieve a healthier, cleaner and more beautiful community for all.

-Learn about and be inspired by young people’s smarts and care, from Elementary to Middle and High School, and then, most importantly join them in taking actions that are right for you.
+Learn about and be inspired by young people’s smarts and care, from Elementary to Middle and High School.

-- 16 student exhibits ranging from carbon footprint education to energy options to plastic pollution
+- Over 30 student exhibits ranging from carbon footprint education to energy options to plastic pollution

-- Half of the visitors signed up for free energy efficiency assessments
+- Forty visitors signed up for free energy efficiency assessments

-This year, we have even more students involved – will you help us reach even more visitors, spread the word and pledge ways in which you will live in earth friendly ways?
+- Others scheduled solar energy consultations or pledged to compost at home.
+Will you help us reach even more visitors, spread the word and pledge ways in which you will live in cleaner and healthier ways?

-Agawam is now working on its second event, which will be a virtual campaign stretching over several months and culminating in a virtual celebration on Wednesday, April 28, 2021.
+Agawam’s second event was a virtual campaign, stretching over several months and culminating in a virtual celebration on Wednesday, April 28, 2021.

-Alongside student projects from science and other subjects, it will also feature the Hitchcock Center and Enchanted Circle Theatre’s work with 5th graders on stormwater and storm drain designs.
+The program was linked to Agawam receiving a Municipal Vulnerability preparedness grant from the state of Massachusetts to improve stormwater management.
+Alongside student projects from science and other subjects, it also featured the Hitchcock Center and Enchanted Circle Theatre’s work with 5th graders on stormwater and storm drain designs.
+See their projects below.

-Parents and other community members will be able to view student projects as well as pledge their own actions on the Cooler Communities Agawam Action Platform.
-It will go online in March and will look similar to this one from the Berkshires.
+Parents and other community members are still able to view student projects, above, as well as pledge their own actions on the Cooler Communities Agawam Action Platform.

-Here is Superintendent Sheila Hoffman, speaking about the schools’ process in participating in the event.
+Here is Superintendent Sheila Hoffman, speaking about the schools’ participation in the event.